We Are Losing Young Catholics

 The other recent Pew study found that only 26% of self-professed Catholics under the age of 40 believe in the Real Presence of Jesus Christ in the Eucharist.

 These results are devastating!
 But sadly, they are not shocking.
-Our culture has rapidly fallen into that “age of infidelity” that Saint John Henry Newman predicted, and too may Catholic institutions have been complicit in the slide from faith and tradition.
+Our culture has rapidly fallen into that “age of infidelity” that Saint John Henry Newman predicted, and too many Catholic institutions have been complicit in the slide from faith and tradition.

 It’s a clear generational decline.
 The Pew study shows that the Silent Generation currently identifies as 84% Christian; the Baby Boomers, 76%; and Generation X, 67%.